Apollo99-Games/OTHello-Game/README.md

 ```

 # AI Class
-A easy to use computer player that will play against human players.
+An easy-to-use computer player that will play against human players.

 ```java